rmgp-2009/abac-mongo-cli/README.md

 ## Logs

 - `abac.log` - detailed traced of every policy load and ABAC decision (INFO+).
-- `cli.log` - recors of each login and MongoDB action initiated by a user.
+- `cli.log` - records of each login and MongoDB action initiated by a user.
 Both files are generated in the directory where you run `abac-mongo`.

 ## MongoDB Login